 Personal income tax

-Oregon collects state income taxes using a progressive, four-bracket system.
+Oregon collects state income taxes using a progressive, five-bracket system.

 For single taxpayers and married couples filing separate returns: